npm/npm/doc/help.md

 * adduser:
   Use the `npm adduser` command to add a user account for the npm registry, or to authorize yourself on a new machine.
-If you forget your password, send an email to <npm-@googlegroups.com> and I'll delete your account so you can recreate it.
+If you forget your password, send an email to <npm-@googlegroups.com> and we'll delete your account so you can recreate it.
 * publish:
   Use the `npm publish` command to upload your code to the registry, so that other people can install it easily.